-- 4.3.1.1 The ship loading conditions to be used to evaluate dynamic stress ranges for fatigue assessment are to be in accordance with Appendix C/1.3.2. - 4.3.1.2 The cargo density to be used for the fatigue assessment is to be taken as the greater of the cargo density specified for the homogeneous scantling draught condition and $0.9t/m^3$ .
+- 4.3.1.1 The ship loading conditions to be used to evaluate dynamic stress ranges for fatigue assessment are to be in accordance with Appendix C/1.3.2. - 4.3.1.2 The cargo density to be used for the fatigue assessment is to be: - (a) longitudinal end connections the greater of the cargo density specified for the homogeneous scantling draught condition and $0.9t/m^3$ - (b) connection between inner bottom and hopper plate $-0.9t/m^3$.